aCertainProgrammer/search_engine_for_champnotes/README.md

 Welcome to the LoL champion search engine manual.

 This program is designed to help maintain a note repository for each champion in the game.
-Right now it's completely unusable but this should change soon.
+Right now it's in a beta state.
+All feedback appreciated.

 Installation: